NCERT Solutions for Class-9 Science Chapter-3 Atoms and Molecules

 Question 3: Which postulate of Dalton’s Atomic theory is the basis of law of conservation of mass ?
 (CBSE 2012)

-The law of conservation mass is based on the following postulate of Dalton’s Atomic theory.
+Answer: The law of conservation mass is based on the following postulate of Dalton’s Atomic theory.

 “Atoms can neither be created nor destroyed during a physical change or a chemical reaction.”